igorlogius/igorlogius/FAQ.md

 I am not a designer and i find CSS to be dedious/boring to a certain degree.
 That said, anyone is welcome to make PRs.

-### Why are the issue pages in your repositories disabled?

-At the moment i find it easier to manage if i have all issues in one place.
-Should the number of issues, collaboraters or something else change i might reconsider this.

 ### Can i use your stuff?

 Sure, go ahead.
 If you plan an releasing something build on or from it into the public domain